Addressing Training Bias via Automated Image Annotation: Conclusion

-We believe advances in localization will make it possible to precisely compute the location of a passive wireless device, thus enabling automated labeling of some targets on images (and other datasets).
-Using case studies on pedestrian detection, we demonstrate the feasibility, benefits, and challenges of such concept.
+We believe advances in localization will make it possible to precisely compute the location of a passive wireless device, thus enabling automated annotation of some targets on images (and other datasets).
+Using case studies on pedestrian and vehicle detection, we demonstrate the feasibility, benefits, and challenges of such concept.
 Our work calls for new technical developments on passive localization, mobile data analytics, and error-resilient ML models, as well as privacy protection during ML training.
-Compared with ongoing efforts in the ML community, this approach tackles the hard challenge of training data labeling from a different (and complementary) perspective, {\em i.e.\/} removing labeling overhead via automation.
+Compared with ongoing efforts in the ML community, this approach tackles the hard challenge of (training) data annotation from a different (and complementary) perspective, {\em i.e.\/} removing annotation overhead via automation.

-\para{Privacy Opt-out via Device-based RF Labeling.} For passive annotated imaging to move forward, participant consent and privacy is a critical issue that must be addressed comprehensively.
-We believe device-based RF labeling can help address such privacy concerns.
-Since only targets carrying a specific wireless device will be recognized and labeled by the system, a user can specify her privacy constraints to the labeling system based on her device identity, {\em e.g.\/}, the MAC address (using 802.11mc probing).
-A user can opt out completely or at specific locations and time periods (since RF labeling knows user location and time).
-Such privacy protection cannot be implemented using manual labeling.
-Finally, while this new feature offers an initial start on user privacy protection, we still need significant research efforts to address the issue of participant privacy and consent.

 \begin{small}

 \end{small}